-- Anchoring your shed
+- Choose your shed site carefully

-- Fitting an alarm
+- Fitting an alarm and security lights

-- Carefully choosing where you place your shed
+- Anchor your shed

 1. Choose the Location Carefully

 2. Replace the Lock (and invest in security locks)

 3. Replace the Door Hinge